-A Fulbright scholar with dual degrees from Columbia University in Film and Public Health/ Environmental Health Sciences, Susan Shaw’s early career was launched with the 1983 publication of Overexposure with the legendary landscape photographer Ansel Adams.
-The book was the first to document the health hazards of photographic darkroom chemicals and pointed to a link between exposure and cancer in young photographers.
-Ultimately, this book transformed the field.
+Susan’s early career was launched with the 1983 publication of her book Overexposure, commissioned by the legendary landscape photographer Ansel Adams.
+The book was the first to document the health hazards of photographic darkroom chemicals and pointed to a link between these chemicals and cancer in young photographers, ultimately transforming the field.

-Founding the Institute in 1990, Dr. Shaw turned her attention to ocean pollution.
-Named Gulf of Maine Visionary in 2007, she was credited as the first scientist to reveal widespread contamination of fish and marine mammals in the northwest Atlantic Ocean by flame retardant chemicals leaching from furniture.
-For this discovery, Shaw was awarded a Citation of Recognition by the Governor and State of Maine Legislature.
-She currently leads a multinational project with scientists from Sweden, Greenland, and Iceland to assess the converging impacts of climate change and flame retardant chemicals on marine mammals from the US Atlantic, Baltic, and Arctic seas.
+It was through the Shaw Institute that Susan was able to tackle her passion for the environment and work to rid chemical exposure in marine wildlife and humans.
+For more than three decades she used her platform to collaborate with scientists worldwide, addressing critical environmental and public health concerns including plastics, ocean pollution, flame retardants, and climate change.
+Named Gulf of Maine Visionary in 2007, she was credited as the first scientist to reveal widespread contamination of fish and marine mammals in the northwest Atlantic from flame retardant chemicals leaching from furniture.
+For this discovery, Susan was awarded a Citation of Recognition by the Governor and State of Maine Legislature.

 An outspoken voice on ocean pollution, Susan was the first scientist to dive into the Gulf of Mexico in 2010 to assess the BP oil spill, influencing the national debate on the dangers of dispersant chemicals.
 She delivered three TEDx talks discussing the long-term damage to the ecosystem and the impending human health crisis in the Gulf because of exposure to the oil-Corexit mixture.
 She appeared in several documentary films on the oil spill, including Animal Planet’s Black Tide: Voices of the Gulf and Green Planet's The Big Fix.